 Choice and control: the use of restrictive practices in the care of people with Prader-Willi syndrome

-A huge thank you to everyone who has participated in the survey on supporting people with PWS to manage hyperphagia.
+A huge thank you to everyone who participated in the survey on supporting people with PWS to manage hyperphagia.
 We have had responses from people from all around the world and it has been wonderful, and extremely informative, to hear from you all.
 The research team is now in the process of analysing all of the responses, in order to produce a report that will feed into new draft guidelines.
-We plan to circulate the first draft of the guidelines in the early part of 2021, and look forward to hearing your views and incorporating your perspectives.
+Two papers have already been published.

 < Back to How we can help